Transform a little boy's bedroom with an easy DIY pegboard headboard.

 Our MDF bookshelf offers plenty of storage for books and toys for a child's bedroom.
 You will only need half a sheet of 16mm MDF to make the bookshelf and have board left over to make a second bookcase, or for another project.

 Many parents tend to overlook the fact that as children grow up, so does the need for a bedroom that is better suited to a young adult.
-So, while teddy bears may still have a special place in any teenager bedroom, so does the need for practical furniture, more room and plenty of storage.

 Quite a few years ago we featured an article on the moon crib.
 This fairytale moon-shaped crib for a baby was doing it's rounds across the Internet and we gave it a go.
 Quite a few readers have made the moon crib and we would like to share the most recently project submission.

 This Lego block coat hanger is a colourful and fun way to encourage young children to hang up their clothes.
 It's made using a piece of pine and a large pine dowel that is glued together and sprayed with Rust-Oleum 2X Ultra Cover in bold primary colours.